learn-co-students/oo-my-pets-cb-gh-000/README.md

 ## Usage

-The template is for labs dealing with simple object-orientation in ruby (with classes and specs).
+This template is for labs dealing with simple object-orientation in ruby (with classes and specs).
 Used for labs like Playlister.